1wunderkind/loopgpt-backend/DATA_FLYWHEEL_PHASE1_COMPLETE.md

 ## 📊 Executive Summary

-Successfully implemented the **7 foundational analytics metrics** that power the LoopGPT data flywheel.
+Successfully implemented the **7 foundational analytics metrics** that power the LooptOS data flywheel.
 All metrics are now collecting data in production with zero impact on user experience (async, fire-and-forget logging).

 **ROI Projection**: 11.5x in Year 1 ($115K value from $10K investment)